AgilionApps/all-things-agilion/README.md

 It is critical for a new employee ramp-up period to be as fast and as smooth as possible.

 Within 90 days a new employee must be effectively succeeding on the the three Agilion expectations: *Billable hours, positive attitude, company values*.
+Continued employment after the 90 day probationary period is contingent on  meeting the Agilion expectations.

 First 90 day benchmarks for new employees